uw-waddellt15/didactic-garbanzo/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+All team members will update the google doc upon completion of their task or if they are having any trouble.
+Team members will check the doc to make sure we are on track.

 ## How will will communicate difficulties with a task assigned to us